MATH-1700-WBP01

 using trigonometric operations applied to real numbers

-(and other operations as appropriate):
+(and other real-number operations as appropriate):

 exp (a + ib) =